carbonplan/research/articles/protocol-review-survey/index.md

 ### 01 — Stakeholders generally agreed that novel independent protocol review efforts could be helpful.

 Stakeholders expressed broad consensus that protocol review has a near-term role to play (Table 2).
-As one standard setter put it, “When you really look into it, there are shockingly few checks and balances that exist to ensure that protocols are rigorous and remain rigorous over the long term.”
+As one Standard-Setter put it, “When you really look into it, there are shockingly few checks and balances that exist to ensure that protocols are rigorous and remain rigorous over the long term.”

 <Figure>
   <QuestionsTable